Stream Management Implementation Program (SMIP)

 For more information, contact Leslie Zucker at (845) 688-3047 or laz5@cornell.edu.

-Local Flood Analysis Funding
+Local Flood Analysis Implementation Funding

 To apply, municipalities should download and read the funding application at:

-Town of Olive: West Shokan, Boiceville
+Town of Olive: West Shokan, Boiceville, Shokan (in development)

-Visit the Local Flood Analysis program website for more information, and read the LFA funding program rules.
+Municipalities may apply to complete Local Flood Analysis studies of eligible areas through the regular SMIP grant program described above on this website.
+Visit the Local Flood Analysis program website for more information, and read the LFA funding program rules to determine areas eligible for study.